CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### root

-Only a sub-section of the nested-pages tree can be displayed in the menu by specifying the name of a nested-page as this parameter.<br/>
+Only a sub-section of the nested-pages tree can be displayed in the menu by specifying the name of a nested-page as this parameter.
 The nested-page specified as the root is displayed along with all its children (compare with 'childof' parameter below where only the children are displayed).

 ```